EroCode/MUGI.CORE/README.md

 # MUGI.CORE
 The backend API Service of MUGI Project

-## START
+## START DEVELOP

-To start your develop, you should have:
+To start your development, you should have configured the following environments:

 ### Git (latest)